lucapinello/CRISPResso/README.rst

 - It is important to check if your reads are trimmed or not.
 CRISPResso assumes that the reads are already trimmed!
 If reads are not trimmed, use the option --trim_sequences.
 The default adapter file used is the Nextera.
 If you want to specify a custom adapter use the option --trimmomatic_options_string.
 - It is possible to use CRISPResso with single end reads.
 In this case, just omit the option -r2 to specify the second fastq file.
 - It is possible to filter based on read quality before aligning reads using the option --min_bp_quality.
 A reasonable value for this parameter (phred33) is 20.
 - The command line CRISPResso tool requires for use on Mac computers requires OS 10.7 or greater.
 It also requires that command line tools are installed on your machine.
-After the installation of Anaconda, the opening of terminal should prompt you to install command line tools (requires internet connection)
+After the installation of Anaconda, open the Terminal app and type make, this should prompt you to install command line tools (requires internet connection).
-- Once installed, simply typing CRISPResso into terminal should load CRISPResso (you will be greeted by an the CRISPResso cup)
+- Once installed, simply typing CRISPResso into any new terminal should load CRISPResso (you will be greeted by the CRISPResso cup)
 - Paired end sequencing files requires overlapping sequence from the paired sequencing data
-- Use the following example to get to your folder (directory) with sequencing files: Cd Desktop\CRISPResso_Folder\Sequencing_Files_Folder
+- Use the following command to get to your folder (directory) with sequencing files, assuming that is /home/lpinello/Desktop/CRISPResso_Folder/Sequencing_Files_Folder: cd /home/lpinello/Desktop/CRISPResso_Folder/Sequencing_Files_Folder
 - CRISPResso’s default setting is to output analysis files into your directory, otherwise use the --output parameter.

 OUTPUT
 -----------